dssg/voter-protection/data/readme.md

 * (LIVE) Voter Risk Toolkit.xlsx : Main spreadsheet that populates the Tableau dashboard.
 * [risk_processing_public.ipynb](risk_processing_public.ipynb): Jupyter notebook that cleans and processes data sources into single csv with county as the unit of analysis
 * [get_census.ipynb](get_census.ipynb): Jupyter notebook to retrieve relevant Census data (using the censusdata package)
-* risk_scoring_for_toolkit: Script to select metrics and indicators and generate scores for Tableau
+* risk_scoring_for_toolkit.ipynb: Script to select metrics and indicators and generate scores for Tableau

 Sheets Included in the excel spreadsheet: